pauldambra/blog_source/_posts/2015-02-17-reactotype-1.md

 # Why

-We're using Angular in an application at work and without doubt it's allowed us to move fast but I do feel like there's a lot more of the typing to make things happen.
+We're using Angular in an application at work and, it's allowed us to move fast but, I do feel like there's a lot more of the typing to make things happen.
 And I still don't get directives even after several half-hearted attempts to understand them.

 It seems like the cool-kids hold the position we should ditch everything for React.
 And both my toe-dipped-in-the-water and the talk I saw suggested there was something worth investigating.
 So I thought I'd use my #holidaycode time to investigate.

 # What

-Most of my front-end work for the last eight months and most for the foreseeable future is data-visualisation heavy so that's what I wanted to riff on.
+Most of my front-end work for the last eight months and most for the foreseeable future is data-visualisation heavy so, that's what I wanted to riff on.
 <!--alex ignore gross --->
 I grabbed some data on the gender pay gap in the UK from the [Annual Survey of Hours and Earnings, 2014 Provisional Results.](http://www.ons.gov.uk/ons/dcp171778_385428.pdf) And decided to use a simplified version of [the source for Figure 8](http://www.ons.gov.uk/ons/rel/ashe/annual-survey-of-hours-and-earnings/2014-provisional-results/chd-8-gpg.xls).
 Showing the gender pay gap for median gross hourly earnings (excluding overtime), UK, April 1997 to 2014
 <!--alex ignore daughters-sons --->
 Now to represent as a table and a chart so a good starting point.
-Plus I've got three daughters so it's a subject close to my heart.
+Plus I've got three daughters so, it's a subject close to my heart.

 # How